srid/purescript-book-sources/chapter3.md

 > let address = { street: "123 Fake St.", city: "Faketown", state: "CA" }
 ```

-(don't forget to terminate the expression with Ctrl+D).
+(If you are using multi-line mode, then don't forget to terminate the expression with Ctrl+D).
 Now, try applying our function to the example:

 ```text
 > showAddress address